jerosidDev/CompanyDbUpdate/README.md

     It is a Web Application on its own, independent from MainIntranetApp but using common Web APIs and classes.

-    The updating process is simply done by calling a scheduled task on the server which launches a browser triggering the web application.
+    The updating process is simply done by calling a scheduled task on the server which launches the web application via a browser.